markwkiehl/particle_device_blueprint/README.md

 - Particle Web IDE, Particle Workbench or Particle Comand Line to upload firmware.
 - Any of the following Particle IoT devices:
   - **Tracker One** is complete system including an enclosure.
 It also comes as a SoM (system on module) known as **Tracker SoM**.
 See [Tracker button and LEDs](https://docs.particle.io/hardware/tracker/projects/tracker-buttons-leds/) for details on how to add an LED to the Tracker One.
-  - All **Boron** cellular devices, including those that are depreciated. &nbsp; All have a built-in LED is on D7.
+  - Any **Boron** cellular devices, including those that are depreciated. &nbsp; All have a built-in LED is on D7.
   - **B Series SoM** system-on-a-module. &nbsp; No built-in LED, must custom install.
   - **Photon 2** is a WiFi device with built in LED is on D7.
-  - **Argon** is a WiFi device with built in LED is on D7.
-  - **Photon** is a WiFi device with built-in LED on D7.
   - **P2** is an SMD module with WiFi and a microcontroller.
 No built-in LED.

-The web and mobile app button widget toggles the state of a datastream of data type integer with the values of 1 and 0. &nbsp;   For a Boron in Feather format, GPIO D7 is utilized since it is connected to the built-in LED.
-For other Particle hardware (without the built-in LED), the code will need to be adapted to specify a different GPIO, and the hardware connected to an LED.
+Replaces the depreciated P1.
+  - **Argon** is a depreciated WiFi device with built in LED is on D7.
+  - **Photon** is a depreciated WiFi device with built-in LED on D7.

 # 1. Prepare Your Hardware
 The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
 The device template, datastreams and a web dashboard and mobile app are all pre-configured.
 Instructions are included later in this readme.md on how to configure the Particle integration webhook.
 (TBD  will the Blynk webhook be automatically configured ???)